Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/https.md

 ### Windows

-This document is written about setting on Windows.
+This document is written assuming that the OS is Windows.

 ### Chocolatey